hebcal/hebcal-js/README.md

 #### `Hebcal.holidays.Event.prototype.IL_ONLY`
 #### `Hebcal.holidays.Event.prototype.LIGHT_CANDLES_TZEIS`

 Booleans, whether or not the bitmasks for those values were provided.
+(Not actually prototype values.)

 #### `Hebcal.holidays.Event.prototype.is([date[, il]])`